 But back to the apples, now I’ve got an excess (is there such a thing as too many apples?!)
 I decided it was time to give this recipe a revamp.
 Incidentally, you might notice there’s no Thermomix conversion for this recipe but that’s because this recipe is so easy, all you need is a pan and a spoon (and a cake tin for later!)
 I’d forgotten how much I loved this one pot wonder with all it’s apple and cinnamony and sultana goodness.
 It’s so deliciously moist and so versatile, perfect as a teatime treat or as a dessert or why not both?!

 Have you ever been fruit picking?
 Have you got a favourite apple recipe?

 3-4 Granny Smith apples, peeled, cored and sliced thinly

 2 eggs, lightly beaten

 icing sugar, to dust

-1. Preheat oven to 170C or 150C fan.
+1. Preheat oven to 170C.
 Grease base and sides of a 26cm round cake pan and line base with baking paper.

 2. Melt butter in a large saucepan on medium heat.
 Remove from the heat and mix in apples and sugar, then eggs.
 Stir in flour, baking powder, bicarbonate of soda, cinnamon and sultanas.
 Stir just enough to blend evenly.
 Don’t worry – the batter will be quite thick and very bulky.
-Plop it into the prepared pan and bake for 1 hour 20 minutes, until risen and golden.
+Plop it into the prepared pan and bake for about 1 hour 20 minutes, until risen and golden.
 Gently insert a cake tester so as not to crack the top of the cake, it’s ready if it comes out clean.
 If the cake is browning too quickly, cover loosely with foil.